I walked a lot during my Hong Kong trip—here’s what I found

 PMQ

-PMQ is a hub of creative and design industries where you can find stores selling clothes, accessories, and other knickknacks.
+PMQ is a hub of creative and design industries where you can find stores selling clothes, accessories, and knickknacks.
 Probably my favorite part of the place was the hidden café inside jewelry store, Loupé, located at the Hollywood Road side.
-It’s quiet, you can hang out inside and in the main hallway to charge your phone while drinking coffee, and you can grab something to eat too.
+It’s quiet and you can hang out inside and in the main hallway to charge your phone while drinking coffee, and you can grab something to eat too.

 Dream Tofa

-A refreshing snack after hours of walking around Old Town Central.
+A refreshing snack after hours of walking around Old Town Central

 If you’re looking for a palate cleanser after trying so many dishes in OTC, stop by Dream Tofa.
 It’s a sweet bean curd place where you can choose variations with different toppings.
-I got the Mango Combo which had mango chunks, popping boba, nata de coco, grass jelly, and sweet syrup.
+I got the Mango Combo, which had mango chunks, popping boba, nata de coco, grass jelly, and sweet syrup.

 Prince Edward/Mong Kok

-The area of Prince Edward and Mong Kok is known as a major shopping area in Kowloon.
+The area of Prince Edward and Mong Kok is known as a major shopping district in Kowloon.
 Aside from affordable clothing, you can also find a variety of street food and fresh markets.
 If I had any regrets during the trip, it’s that I didn’t try all the curry fish balls and dried squid that I wanted.

 Kam Wah Café and Bakery

-Nope, this pineapple bun did not have pineapple at all.
+Nope, this pineapple bun did not have pineapple at all

 Kam Wah is known for its warm pineapple buns (which isn’t made with pineapples) with butter that’s a popular breakfast and afternoon snack choice.
 If you don’t have a big appetite, the portion can be good for two people.
 My advice?
-Try it with their yuenyang (pantyhose coffee with HK milk tea).
+Try it with their yuenyang (pantyhose coffee with Hong Kong milk tea).
 You’ll be energized throughout the rest of your stroll.

 Ladies’ Market